thefarismd/singular-health-frontend/README.md

 ## Assumptions & Trade-offs

 - Patient scan is hardcoded — the app only supports a single patient's scan records.
+- To add more scan, please add manually in the backend.

 ## Estimated Time Spent